 This gorgeous kitchen features a single wall counter and a large center island featuring a granite countertop and has space for a breakfast bar.
 On the side, the kitchen features a black wall and multiple built-in shelving.

 The superstar here with this small kitchen design is the built-in curved seating booth around a small kitchen table accompanied by two bucket swivel chairs.

 Here’s a fabulous white small kitchen in an attic with skylights and a white subway tile backsplash.

 Small l-shaped kitchen with contemporary wood cabinets, open upper shelving , and white backsplash.
 Includes half-fridge and miniature range.

-Gorgeous white and black small kitchen with white subtile wall next to brick wall.
+Gorgeous white and black small kitchen with a white subtle wall next to a brick wall.
 Black countertops contrast nicely with white cupboard faces.

 Small yellow kitchen with loads of cabinet space.
-Extra light emitted from skylight.
+Extra light is emitted from the skylight.
 I don’t care for the beige backsplash – should be white.

 Just for fun… the ultimate tailgating kitchen.
 It’s the rear hatch kitchen for a teardrop camping trailer.

 Modern small kitchen with dark wood flooring and green backsplash set against white cabinets and white ceiling.